ROCm/HIP/docs/markdown/hip_kernel_language.md

 - Compilation fails if compiler cannot generate a kernel which meets the requirements of the specified launch bounds.
 - From MAX_THREADS_PER_BLOCK, the compiler derives the maximum number of warps/block that can be used at launch time.
 Values of MAX_THREADS_PER_BLOCK less than the default allows the compiler to use a larger pool of registers : each warp uses registers, and this hint constains the launch to a warps/block size which is less than maximum.
-- From MIN_WARPS_PER_EU, the compiler derives a maximum number of registers that can be used by the kernel (to meet the required #simultaneous active blocks).
+- From MIN_WARPS_PER_EXECUTION_UNIT, the compiler derives a maximum number of registers that can be used by the kernel (to meet the required #simultaneous active blocks).
-If MIN_WARPS_PER_EU is 1, then the kernel can use all registers supported by the multiprocessor.
+If MIN_WARPS_PER_EXECUTION_UNIT is 1, then the kernel can use all registers supported by the multiprocessor.
 - The compiler ensures that the registers used in the kernel is less than both allowed maximums, typically by spilling registers (to shared or global memory), or by using more instructions.
 - The compiler may use hueristics to increase register usage, or may simply be able to avoid spilling.
 The MAX_THREADS_PER_BLOCK is particularly useful in this cases, since it allows the compiler to use more registers and avoid situations where the compiler constrains the register usage (potentially spilling) to meet the requirements of a large block size that is never used at launch time.

 ### CU and EU Definitions
 A compute unit (CU) is responsible for executing the waves of a work-group.
 It is composed of one or more execution units (EU) which are responsible for executing waves.
 An EU can have enough resources to maintain the state of more than one executing wave.
 This allows an EU to hide latency by switching between waves in a similar way to symmetric multithreading on a CPU.
 In order to allow the state for multiple waves to fit on an EU, the resources used by a single wave have to be limited.
 Limiting such resources can allow greater latency hiding, but can result in having to spill some register state to memory.
 This attribute allows an advanced developer to tune the number of waves that are capable of fitting within the resources of an EU.
 It can be used to ensure at least a certain number will fit to help hide latency, and can also be used to ensure no more than a certain number will fit to limit cache thrashing.

 ### Porting from CUDA __launch_bounds
 CUDA defines a __launch_bounds which is also designed to control occupancy:
 ```